jexxa-projects/JexxaTutorials/BookStore/README-JexxaTest.md

 ```
 ## Write Integration Tests

 Finally, we show how to write integration tests.
 In this case, we assume that your application is started on your local machine.
-In all our tutorials and templates, this is done by maven before running the integration tests.
+In all our tutorials and templates, maven does this before running the integration tests.

 ### Initialize and shutdown the IT-tests